ExCALIBUR-SysGenX/pdesoft/location/index.md

 ## Getting to the Møller Institute

 The [Møller Institute](https://conferences.chu.cam.ac.uk/the-moller-institute/) lies within the grounds of Churchill College.
-Limited parking is available (*).
+Limited parking is available.
 It is important to approach from Madingley Road, due to traffic restrictions from Huntingdon Road.

 If arriving by public transport, the railway station is about 3 miles away, and it is recommended to take a taxi to the college.
 The [Universal "U" bus service](https://www.environment.admin.cam.ac.uk/files/universal-map-oct23.pdf) also runs from the station to Madingley Road (alight at Storeys Way).